Enhancing evidence estimation through informed probability density approximation: Discussion

 In this work, the Morph approximation showed its consistency and efficiency across different examples using kernel density estimates and the seeded greedy maximization Algorithm~\ref{sgm}.
 The total correlation of all possible blocks is required to build such an approximation.
 For block sizes $L\geq3$, the evaluation of the total correlation over all possible blocks becomes increasingly expensive in dimensions exceeding $\approx136$ (see Section~\ref{appli:pta}).
 Empirically, we find that thinning the sample size to the order of a few hundred keeps the cost significantly low while yielding similar total correlation estimates to those obtained with larger sample sizes.
 For $L\geq3$, the total correlation can also be used to probe higher-order (linear and non-linear) dependencies among parameters, highlighting when they are physically linked by common mechanisms and potentially revealing new, otherwise hidden couplings in the model.

 While this implementation of the Morph approximation is efficient, both the SGM algorithm and KDEs have intrinsic limitations.
 Although an optimal Morph approximation exists in principle for $2\leq L\leq d$, it can be obtained in practice only for $L=2$, where the problem reduces to maximum-weight graph matching.
 This problem is solved exactly via Blossom-based algorithms \cite{edmonds1965paths,galil1986efficient}.
 While for $\mathcal{M}_{L>2}$, an approximately optimal solution can be acquired by solving an integer-linear-programming (ILP) set-packing formulation using, for instance, \project{PuLP}\cite{mitchell2011pulp,forrest2005cbc}, since matching-based methods no longer apply.
 The optimal solution problem becomes increasingly difficult.
 For example in Figure~\ref{fig:sgm_ilp_accuracy_runtime}, the 50-dimensional case with $L=5$, an algorithm has to select 10 blocks out of $\approx1.22\times10^{6}$ possible choices that maximizes the total sum of the 10 blocks' weights.
 This performance comparison, presented in Figure~\ref{fig:sgm_ilp_accuracy_runtime}, shows that SGM is significantly faster and outperforms ILP for $L\ge3$.
 However, the SGM algorithm can be sensitive to the choice of initialization seed, may potentially converge to suboptimal local maxima, and its approximation error may increase for larger block sizes $L$.
 Since an optimal Morph approximation cannot be computed for orders three and higher, a direct quantitative comparison between different orders of the Morph approximation might not be faithful to the theoretical expectations for high dimensional problems (see example in Figure~\ref{fig:morph_Dkl}).

-In parallel, the performance of KDEs degrades rapidly with dimension, where naïve KDEs become unreliable beyond $d\geq10$ dimensions \cite{Tsybakov2009,virtanen2020scipy}.
-Although \textit{Silverman}'s rule of thumb often suffices, KDE bandwidth choice is critical and largely determines the bias–variance balance; alternative methods can be used such as the Improved Sheather–Jones bandwidth~\cite{Botev2010DiffusionKDE} or bandwidth selection through isotropic cross-validation~\cite{silverman2018density,duong2005cross}.
+The construction of the Morph approximation might possibly generate singletons that are correlated and therefore not well represented, since they are assumed independent by definition in \mbox{Equation~\ref{eq:M_b}}.
+By default, the algorithm defines singletons as the parameters with the lowest multi-information, which may partially mitigate this under-representation.
+However, the quality of the marginal likelihood estimate is not significantly affected by this issue (see \mbox{Figure~\ref{fig:morph_Dkl}).} Nonetheless, several potential approaches could be considered to account for correlations among singletons.
+For instance, one could model the singletons as one block of length $\leq L-1$ rather than a product of independent marginals.